-- Information on MEC and munitions debris (MD) encountered at the project site. - A summary of the MEC and munitions constituents (MC) risks. - Current and reasonably anticipated future land use assumptions for the project site. - Key factors that led to selecting the remedy. - Estimated costs related to the selected remedy.
+- Information on MEC and MD encountered at the MRS. - A summary of the MEC and munitions constituents (MC) risks. - Current and reasonably anticipated future land use assumptions for the MRS. - Key factors that led to selecting the remedy. - Estimated costs related to the selected remedy.